ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 }
 ```

-Once `indexEmojies` is called, I have an `index` ready to be used to search for emoji.
-Let's test it
+Once `indexEmojis` is called, I have an `index` ready to be used to search for emojis.
+Let's test it.

 ```go
 package pouet